AXIS: Efficient Human-Agent-Computer Interaction with API-First LLM-Based Agents: Feasibility Study

 \section{Feasibility Study}

-To validate the usability and effectiveness of AXIS framework, we conducted a feasibility study.
-We first use AXIS to explore Microsoft Office Word and discover 73 skills.
-Then we extracted 50 tasks from the wikihow \footnote{https://www.wikihow.com/Use-Microsoft-Word} page "Use Microsoft Word" and the official Microsoft Word website \footnote{https://support.microsoft.com/en-us/word}.
+To validate the usability and effectiveness of the AXIS framework, we conduct a feasibility study.
+We first use AXIS to explore Microsoft Word and discover 73 skills.
+Then we extract 50 tasks from the wikihow \footnote{https://www.wikihow.com/Use-Microsoft-Word} page ``Use Microsoft Word'' and the official Microsoft Word website \footnote{https://support.microsoft.com/en-us/word}.
 These tasks were executed using both AXIS and UI Agent, and the results were analyzed and compared.
+AXIS also enable turn an application into an agent by simply wrapping the application with an API set and adopting a simpler UI design suitable for HACI, which is presented in Appendix~\ref{sec:extensive}.